Gladox114/LED-Interface/README.md

-The Server accepts will accept commands from the clients and will do what it is told to do.
+The Server will accept commands from the clients and will do what it is told to do.